 On the other hand, you may want to help people who you can empathize more with and who don't have severe mental disorders, but life problems that you can deal with.
 Counseling psychology is a great career to take in this kind of situation.
 It just all depends on what you want.
 Both programs are similar yet different at the same time.
 You need to choose a career whose interests align with yours.
 Don't go into clinical psychology if you aren't prepared to deal with severe mental disorders.

 There is no shame in going to a psychologist if you need help.
 A therapist is designed to empathize and provide treatment options for your situation, no matter what it is.
-It's understandable why some are skeptical about therapy, but once you try it, you'll wonder why you ever were skeptical.
+It's understandable why some are skeptical about psychology therapy, but once you try it, you'll wonder why you ever were skeptical.
 A therapist can provide you with solutions, plans, and other ways to succeed.
 By seeking help, you're admitting that you want to grow and that you want to succeed.
 So, talk to a therapist today and see what they can do.

-Frequently Asked Questions (FAQs):
+Frequently asked questions (FAQs):

-How is Counseling psychology different from clinical psychology?
+How is counseling psychology different from clinical psychology?

 Counseling psychology and clinical psychology are similar but different fields of expertise.
 Psychology counseling occurs when psychologists provide advice and treatment tactics to those with less severe mental health conditions or illnesses.
 Counseling psychologists may focus on relationship issues, substance abuse, career advice, life changes, situational anxiety or depression, and other topics.
 On the other hand, clinical psychologists help treat patients who are living with more severe mental conditions or illnesses.
 This can include but is not limited to: bipolar disorder, schizophrenic thoughts, or more severe forms of depression and anxiety.
 Additionally, a professional within counseling psychology may work in school psychology or school counseling, which differs slightly from clinical counseling.
 A psychology degree has many different paths, and these are just two potential routes.